learn-co-students/module-one-final-project-guidelines-nyc-web-121018/README.md

   volunteer_opportunities belong to volunteers volunteer_opportunities belong to nonprofits

-The user will be prompted to select an option to request their desired information.
+The user will be prompted to select an option from a list of options.
+Depending on their selection they will receive different data.

+This is meant to help the user connect to different nonprofits either by location or interests.